-After several years and dozens of shorter and longer trips on the back seat you learn what makes your life easier on the road and what doesn’t.
+After several years and dozens of short and long trips on the back seat, you learn what makes your life easier on the road and what doesn’t.
 So if you are planning to join a friend or partner on the road, but you aren’t sure about the practical things you should know: here is an inconclusive list which might help you have an easier and more comfortable trip.

 So let’s start with some basic preparation: What should I wear? is a very classical question for us girls, and when it comes to comfort and functionality it is actually a quite important one.
 Apart from the absolute MUSTs (helmet, (leather)jacket and gloves), here are some useful tips:

 ✓Leggings might be super comfortable for you and the ones which imitate leather pants might look like an amazing motorbike outfit…But they aren’t!
 Keep in mind that riding on a bike is not just fun: it is also dangerous and you need to wear clothes that provide at least some layer of protection over your skin.

 ✓Leather is a good and sturdy material, but leather pants can be really suffocating in the summer heat.
 So a good pair of old school jeans (not jeggings and not that thin-looking-like-jeans-type-of -fabric) are a good choice for longer trips.
 They are harder to tear compared to many other types of fabric and this is an important factor if (knock on wood!) you fall and get dragged along the road.